 ‘It will be different this time’, ‘they won’t drink as much this time’, ‘she won’t give me back-handed compliments this year,’ ‘she won’t complain about the food this time.’

 I used to have this kind of expectation.
 I had absolutely no evidence to back it up and to be honest it was more of a hope wrapped up in an expectation with a big bow on top!
 It can be helpful to bring yourself back to reality and consider what your options are.
 What will you say, how will you reply, what will you do?
 How can you react in a way that will make the situation manageable for you?
 Plan it and practise it!
 If it’s saying something, practise saying it out loud this will make it much easier to do on the day.
 You know that you won’t be able to change someone else’s behaviour so consider how you can adapt your own response to maintain your self-care.

 Sometimes we can expect everything to be the same as it has always been.
 Being realistic, the priorities in our lives change over time for example, when there is a new partner, children arrive on the scene or perhaps the other person simply needs to do something different for their own well-being.
 Naturally this can be disappointing and in its extreme we can turn it into a perceived slight.
 Step back, breathe, show compassion and understanding.

 Being aware of what’s happening within you and around you will certainly help you maintain your well-being.
 Staying present and noticing if you are becoming over-tired or stressed.
 You may enjoy some elements more than others so really focus on those elements that you do enjoy, soak up all the pleasure from it.
 Short mindfulness breathing meditations can be a real help.
-Just sign up for my free newsletter and you can access the free guided mindfulness meditations.

 Give yourself a break